 Early Life

 Lee Marshall Bass was born in 1956.
-His father, Perry Richardson Bass, was an investor and philanthropist, and his mother, Nancy Lee Bass, was also a philanthropist.
-His great-uncle was the oil baron Sid Richardson.
-Bass graduated from Yale University in 1979 and received an MBA from the Wharton School in 1982.
+He is the son of Perry Richardson Bass, an investor and philanthropist, and Nancy Lee Bass.
+His great-uncle was oil baron Sid Richardson.
+Bass graduated from Yale University in 1979 with a Bachelor of Arts and received a Master of Business Administration from the Wharton School of the University of Pennsylvania in 1982.

 Rise to Success